pupilfirst/wd101-scripts/introduction/how-to-get-help/README.md

 First, _where_ to ask questions, and second, _how_ to ask questions.

-## Where: Web Development community
+## Where: Pupilfirst School Discord Server

 Let's start with the first part - where to ask questions.

-> Show the user dashboard, highlighting the links mentioned below.
+> Show the Pupilfirst School Discord Server impersonating the _Verified_ user role.

-The _Web Development community_ within Pupilfirst School is the place to go if you need a coach or a teaching assistant to answer any question you have.
-You can access the community from your Dashboard - the link will be shown in the course card, or via the _Communities_ tab up top.
+The _Pupilfirst School Discord Server_ is the place to go if you need a coach or a teaching assistant to answer any question you have.
+You should already be a member of the Discord community; if you're accessing this course as an enrolled student, you would have been asked to join Discord prior to accessing course material.

-> Show the _Discuss_ tab of an example target.

-You can also browse questions that were asked previously about certain lessons via the _Discuss_ tab, that takes you to the community as well.

-> Show an example post in the community.

-## Community - think of it like a forum

-The community is structured as an online forum - it's an excellent space for asking longer, more detailed questions, and to get answers from coaches, or from your peers.
+In the Discord server, `wd-forum` is where you should go to ask questions.
+This channel is great for asking longer, more detailed questions, and to get answers from coaches, or from your peers in a more organized manner.

-## A note about the Discord server

-You might have noticed that we've sent you an invite to join a Discord Server.
-Discord is great for quick chats with other students who are also taking the course.
-But, if you have questions that you want answered by either coaches or teaching assistants, please create a post in the _Web Development_ community, not on Discord.
+`wd-chat` is an open text-chat area where you can have a quick conversation with others about web development. `wd-chat` can also be useful for getting your doubts answered, but if your question is complex, and might require several back and forth messages with others, we suggest using `wd-forum` instead.
+When in doubt about where to post, put your question in `wd-forum`.

 ## How to ask questions